csi-greifflab/developability_profiling/README.md

 ## Main

 Code and datasets are currently being uploaded and will be available soon.
-For reference, please cite our paper titled 'Cartography of the Developability Landscapes of Native and Human-Engineered Antibodies,' which is currently available as a preprint: https://www.biorxiv.org/content/10.1101/2023.10.26.563958v1.
+For reference, please cite our paper titled "Cartography of the Developability Landscapes of Native and Human-Engineered Antibodies" which is currently available as a preprint: https://www.biorxiv.org/content/10.1101/2023.10.26.563958v1.

 ## Developability